splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 ![Alert Details](../images/module7/m7-alert-details-in-sfx.png#center)

 ...this will open a new browser tab and take you directly to the Alert within SignalFx where you could then progress your troubleshooting using the powerful tools built into the SignalFx UI.
-Howerver we are focussing on VictorOps so close this tab and return to the VictorOps UI.
+However, we are focussing on VictorOps so close this tab and return to the VictorOps UI.

-What if VictorOps could identify previous incidents whithin the system which may give you a clue to the best way to tackle this incident.
+What if VictorOps could identify previous incidents within the system which may give you a clue to the best way to tackle this incident.
 The `Similar Incidents` tab does exactly that, surfacing previous incidents allowing you to look at them and see what actions were taken to resolve them, actions which could be easily repeated for this incident.

 ![Similar Incidents](../images/module7/m7-similar-incidents.png#center)